 All students receiving financial aid must complete at least 75% of all courses in which they have enrolled in while attending the institution.

-Once a student falls below 75%, the student is placed on financial aid probation.
+Once a student falls below the 75%, the student is placed on financial aid probation.
 The student is allowed to receive financial aid for this period.
-However, the student must pass at least 75% of his or her next (current) semester course load or the financial aid will be suspended.
+However, the student must pass at least 75% of his or her next (current) semester course load during the probationary period in order to continue to receive financial aid.
+If a student fails to pass at least 75% of his or her next (current) semester course load, the financial aid will be suspended.

-Students must complete requirements for a certificate within 150% of normal time.
-The actual number of hours attempted is the number of hours in which the student is enrolled after the "drop and add" period.
+Students must complete requirements for a degree within 150% of normal time.
+The actual number of hours attempted is the number of hours in which the student is enrolled in after the "drop and add" period.
 Courses that are repeated will be considered as hours attempted.